Shuail135/Assistant/README.md

   - Tell Time
   - Tell Date
   - Calculator(Can calculate from english math)
+  - Open Settings
+- With GUI settings
 - Will build a local speech to text(or even your only voice recognization lets see)
-- Perhaps a GUI for the settings to prevent the user from touching the code